ForwarderFactory/wii/README.md

 # Wii Archive

-- Homebrew Channel archive can be found [here](https://github.com/forwarderfactory/hbc-archive).
+## Note

-- Homebrew Applications and anything not HBC related can be found in this repository.
+There are two archives as of now, [hbc-archive](https://github.com/ForwarderFactory/hbc-archive), which is for archiving Homebrew Channel and BootMii related media.
+This one, the [wii](https://github.com/ForwarderFactory/wii) archive is for general Wii media.

-# What does the archive contain?
+## What does the archive contain?

 This archive contains: